 Samuel Bartels is fascinated by the structural organization and biological composition (including trees, shrub and herbaceous species, fungi, bryophyte, and lichen communities) of forests and terrestrial ecosystems and conducts investigations into how their diversity, species interactions, and functions are impacted by environmental changes caused by humans.

 Julia Bizon, MSc.
-(NRES Biology) (April 2025).
+(NRES Biology, 2025).
 Ecological restoration and ecosystem memory of wildlife forage and understory diversity in a young pine monoculture plantation in central-interior B.C.

 Simran Gill, MSc.
-(NRES Environmental Science) (April 2024).
+(NRES Environmental Science, 2024).
 Testing nitrogen and iron based compounds as environmentally safer alternative to control broadleaf weeds in turfgrass.

 Graeme Neto, BSc (Hons).
 2025.
 Assessment of growth, quality indicators, and yield predictions of conifer trees at the UNBC Christmas Tree Farm.